Image credit: Tony Albert and Vincent Namatjira, Australia’s Most Wanted Armed with a Paintbrush, 2018, archival pigment print on paper, 100 x 100 cm

 Invited Artists: Abdul Abdullah, Tony Albert, Brook Andrew, Lionel Bawden, George Gittoes, Shaun Gladwell, Richard Lewe , Uncle Charles ‘Chicka’ Madden and Jonathan Jones , Danie Mellor, Steaphan Paton, Ben Quilty, Reko Rennie, Greg Semu, Alex Seton.

-This exhibition is a toured by Hazelhurst Arts Centre and has been generously supported by: The Australian Government’s Anzac Centenary Arts and Culture Fund, the Australia Council for the Arts, Sutherland Shire Council, Arts SA and the Gordon Darling Foundation.
+The exhibition tour has been assisted by the Australian Government’s Visions of Australia program.
+The project has been supported by the Australian Government’s Anzac Centenary Arts and Culture Fund, the Australia Council for the Arts, Arts SA, Create NSW, Sutherland Shire Council, and the Gordon Darling Foundation.